Judhistir99/Simple-SRC-v3/readme.md

    - `API_ID` – Your Telegram API ID
    - `API_HASH` – Your Telegram API Hash
    - `BOT_TOKEN` – Your Bot Token
-   - `SESSION` – Your Pyrogram session string
+   - `SESSION` – Your Pyrogram session string Can be generated from - [Pyrogram Session Generator](https://telegram.tools/session-string-generator#pyrogram,user)

 ## Running the Bot
 ```sh